-When doing Kake-yu, be sure to rinse from your feet.
+When doing Kake-yu, be sure to rinse your feet.
 Rinsing your shoulders at first burdens your heart which can cause paralysis.
-At public hot springs, doing Kake-yu with a sit position, not standing to avoid splashing the water to other people.
+At public hot springs, doing Kake-yu in a sit position, not standing to avoid splashing the water on other people.

 At home, you can use the shower.